-deferred origination costs or DOC

-Origination costs are expenses which are incurred in connection with the origination of new investment contracts or the renewal of existing investment contracts.
-For contracts that involve the provision of investment management services, these include commissions and other incremental expenses directly related to the issue of each new contract.
-Origination costs on contracts with investment management services are deferred and recognised as an asset in the consolidated statement of financial position and expensed to the consolidated income statement on a systematic basis in line with the revenue generated by the investment management services provided.
-Such assets are tested for recoverability.
+- deferred acquisition costs or DAC Acquisition costs are expenses of an insurer which are incurred in connection with the acquisition of new insurance contracts or the renewal of existing insurance contracts.
+They include commissions and other variable sales inducements and the direct costs of issuing the policy, such as underwriting and other policy issue expenses.
+These costs are deferred and expensed to the consolidated income statement on a systematic basis over the life of the policy.
+Such assets are tested for recoverability at least annually. - Director(s) The director(s) of the Company. - embedded value or EV An actuarially determined estimate of the economic value of a life insurance business based on a particular set of assumptions as to future experience, excluding any economic value attributable to future new business.

-Director(s)

-The director(s) of the Company.

-embedded value or EV

-An actuarially determined estimate of the economic value of a life insurance business based on a particular set of assumptions as to future experience, excluding any economic value attributable to future new business.
 EV for AIA is stated after adjustments to reflect consolidated reserving and capital requirements and the after-tax value of unallocated Group Office expenses.
-EV by market is stated before adjustments to reflect consolidated reserving and capital requirements and unallocated Group Office expenses, and presented on a local statutory basis.
+EV by market is stated before adjustments to reflect consolidated reserving and capital requirements and unallocated Group Office expenses, and presented on a local statutory basis. - EPS Earnings per share.